 A little bit of background…

-Butler sinks originated from 17th century London and were often found in butlers’ pantries.
-They are practical because, as they are built into the front of a worktop, you can easily lean over the sink.
+Butler sinks date back to 17th century London, where you could find them in butlers’ pantries.
+They are practical because, as you build them into the front of a worktop, you can easily lean over the sink.
 Shortly after, they came to Belfast with one notable difference – an overflow to help with drainage.

-Seemingly, the reason it didn’t feature in London sinks was to reduce fresh water usage, since it was not as readily available in the capital as it was in the countryside – now that is interesting, right?
+Seemingly, the reason this overflow didn’t feature in London sinks was to reduce fresh water usage.
+This is because water wasn’t as readily available in the capital as it was in the countryside.

-Farmhouse sinks originated in rural France, however, they were popular throughout Europe.
-Much larger than the other two styles, they were designed for properties without access to running water and were ideal for washing clothing – and even children.
+Rural France was the birthplace of farmhouse sinks – however, they were popular throughout Europe.
+Much larger than the other two styles, they were perfect for properties without access to running water.
+They were also ideal for washing clothing – and even children.

 They were made from a fine French fireclay and although many still are today, designs in cast iron, stainless steel, and copper are also available – perfect for the modern kitchen.